-- 1. With the computer turned on, press the eject button.
-The tray slides partway out of the drive.
-Manually pull the tray the rest of the way out. - Place the disc in the tray with the label facing up, and press the disc down until it clicks into place and is held by the spring-loaded holders 1. - 3.
+- 1. With the computer turned on, press the eject button. - 2.
+Place the disc in the tray with the label facing up (or away from the tray), and press the disc until it clicks into place. - 3.
 Close the tray by gently pushing the tray closed.
 When the tray is closed, the indicator light on the front of the drive will activate to indicate that the drive is in use.